-Member Benefits
+Member Plans + Benefits

 We highlight the vital part our members play in providing a safe, reliable and efficient healthcare delivery system.
 We do this by liaising with relevant government officials, and other industry stakeholders.
 We try to negotiate a better deal for our members, and also for other logistics service providers.
 If necessary we take issues of mutual importance direct to ministerial and industry forums for face to face meetings and, if appropriate, to the press.